Chapter 4 : Too late to say sorry

 It wasn’t long before Freya’s parent’s made their appearance in the same way that Louis’s own had.
 Louis could feel himself beginning to shake at the sight of them, in all honesty Freya’s father terrified him, he was a no-nonsense kind of man and wasn’t afraid to say his real feelings, regardless of the consequences.
-Louis struggled to stop himself getting up from the chair and fleeing, but he needed to be here and face up to what him and Freya had done.
+Louis struggled to stop himself getting up from the chair and fleeing, but he needed to be here and face up to what he and Freya had done.
 Freya had dropped Louis’s hands at the sight of her parents and tried to curl herself up more on the chair.
 Louis hated seeing her like this, she was usually so brave and strong, he had reduced her to this and he couldn’t help but feel guilty.

 “Flitwick,” Ted Jackson said, walking over to his daughter and standing behind her chair, holding onto the back of the chair as he regarded the tiny Headmaster.
 Louis didn’t like being this close to him, he edged his chair away slowly, something that didn’t go unnoticed by Ted, who was watching Louis like a Hawk as he placed a comforting hand on his daughter's shoulders.

-Freya’s mother Diane had rushed over to her daughter who was still crying, trying to offer her words of comfort but Freya was shaking her head.
-Louis ran a hand threw his blond hair as he knew what was coming.
+Freya’s mother, Diane had rushed over to her daughter who was still crying, trying to offer her words of comfort but Freya was shaking her head.
+Louis ran a hand through his blond hair as he knew what was coming.

 “The reason I have brought you all in here is-” The Headmaster faltered before looking at Louis and Freya, wondering if one of them wanted to speak up.
 But Louis wasn’t feeling at all brave enough to do it.
 He wasn’t sure he would be able to get the words to form, he felt so sick to his stomach it was any wonder that he was keeping anything down.
 Freya was refusing to make eye contact with anyone in the room, clutching her robes around her.

 “Well, what is it?”
 Ted demanded sternly, “I had to leave work early for this.
 What could our children have done?
 Did they skip classes?”